-You should be able to go home after one to three days.
+You should be able to go home after 2 to 5 days.
 To start with, spend most of the time with your leg raised on a chair or footstool.

-Most people need to have the plaster cast for about 12 weeks.
-You will need to use crutches or sticks until it is removed.
+You will need to use crutches or walking sticks for a few weeks.
 Once the plaster cast is removed, regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 Most people make a good recovery, have less pain, and can move about better.
+An artificial ankle never feels quite the same as a normal ankle, and it is important to look after it in the long term.